manos-saratsis/mintlify-docs/sbom/mintlify-docs-sbom-cyclonedx.md

 ## Overview

 This document provides a comprehensive Software Bill of Materials (SBOM) in CycloneDX format for the **Mintlify Documentation Starter Kit** project.
 A Software Bill of Materials is a formal, machine-readable inventory of all software components, dependencies, libraries, and metadata that comprise a software application.
+The CycloneDX format is an OWASP-led industry standard specifically designed for application security contexts and software supply chain component analysis.

 **What is CycloneDX?**

-CycloneDX is a lightweight SBOM standard designed specifically for application security contexts and supply chain component analysis.
-It is an OWASP-led industry standard purpose-built for:
+CycloneDX is a lightweight SBOM standard designed for use in application security contexts and supply chain component analysis.
+Unlike SPDX (which originated from license compliance needs), CycloneDX was purpose-built for security use cases including:

-- Vulnerability identification and management
+- **Vulnerability identification and management**: Enables automated scanning tools to identify known vulnerabilities
-- License compliance and risk assessment
+- **License compliance and risk assessment**: Tracks open source licenses and ensures compliance
-- Component provenance and integrity verification
+- **Component provenance and integrity verification**: Documents the origin and authenticity of components
-- Supply chain risk analysis
+- **Supply chain risk analysis**: Identifies and assesses risks throughout the software supply chain
-- Security tool integration
+- **Security tool integration**: Provides standardized format for security scanning and analysis tools

 **Project Context: Mintlify Documentation Starter Kit**

-Based on comprehensive analysis of the provided source code, this project is a **configuration-driven documentation framework** that operates fundamentally differently from traditional web applications.
-The project consists of:
+Based on comprehensive analysis of the provided source code, the Mintlify Documentation Starter Kit is a **configuration-driven documentation framework** that differs significantly from traditional web applications.
+The project consists primarily of:

 - **Configuration file** (`docs.json`) - 111 lines defining complete site structure, theme, navigation, and behavior
-- **Markdown content files** - 18+ documentation pages in `.md` format
+- **Markdown content files** - 18+ documentation pages providing documentation text
 - **OpenAPI specification** (`api-reference/openapi.json`) - 194 lines demonstrating API documentation capabilities
 - **Static assets** - Logo files (`/logo/light.svg`, `/logo/dark.svg`) and favicon (`/favicon.svg`)
 - **Single runtime dependency** - Mintlify CLI tool (`mint`) installed globally via npm

-**Critical Architectural Finding**: This project does **NOT** contain traditional dependency manifest files (`package.json`, `package-lock.json`, `requirements.txt`, etc.).
-The architecture is configuration-first, with the only external dependency being the globally-installed Mintlify CLI tool.
+**Critical Architectural Finding**: This project does **NOT** contain traditional dependency manifest files (`package.json`, `package-lock.json`, `requirements.txt`, `Gemfile`, etc.).
+The architecture is fundamentally configuration-first, with the only external dependency being the globally-installed Mintlify CLI tool.

 **SBOM Purpose and Applications**:

 This CycloneDX SBOM serves multiple critical functions:

-1. **Security Vulnerability Management**: Enables automated scanning for known vulnerabilities in dependencies
+1. **Security Vulnerability Management**: Enables automated scanning for known vulnerabilities in the Mintlify CLI dependency
 2. **License Compliance**: Tracks open source licenses and ensures compliance with legal obligations
 3. **Supply Chain Transparency**: Provides visibility into component sources and provenance
 4. **Regulatory Compliance**: Meets requirements for software composition transparency (e.g., Executive Order 14028)
 5. **Risk Assessment**: Identifies potential security, legal, and operational risks from dependencies

+**File Organization**:

+This SBOM is organized in the `sbom/` directory with the filename `mintlify-docs-sbom-cyclonedx.md`, following the pattern of prefixing with the repository name to help users identify which repository each SBOM belongs to.

 ## Implementation